Daniel Alfredsson: Ottawa Senators (1994–2013)

 At season's end, Alfredsson underwent back surgery and was released from hospital the same day.
 At a 14 June 2011 news conference introducing new Senators' head coach Paul MacLean, Alfredsson stated that the surgery went well and that he was moving around fine.

 Alfredsson began the 2011–12 season healthy, but was diagnosed with a concussion for the first time in his career after receiving a blow to the head from New York Rangers forward Wojtek Wolski on 29 October 2011.
 He returned on 11 November after missing five games, in a game against the Buffalo Sabres.
 On 30 December 2011, against the Calgary Flames, Alfredsson scored his 400th career goal, the game winner in overtime.
 Alfredsson was chosen to represent the Senators again at the 2012 NHL All-Star Game held at Scotiabank Place in Ottawa.
 Alfredsson was captain of "Team Alfredsson", scoring twice within one minute and 31 seconds in a 12–9 loss to "Team Chara".
 Widely assumed to be a candidate to be moved to a Stanley Cup contender at the 2012 NHL trade deadline, Ottawa's strong play resulted in Alfredsson not being placed on the trade market.
 "I was just really happy we didn't have to make that decision", said Alfredsson of the possibility of leaving Ottawa.
 In the first round of the 2012 playoffs, Alfredsson and the Senators were eliminated by the first-place New York Rangers in seven games.
 Speculation was rampant during early summer of 2012 that Alfredsson would announce his retirement, but on 31 July, he confirmed that he would be returning for his 17th season with the Senators.

 The lockout-shortened 2012–13 season was a successful one for Alfredsson and the Senators.
 The team made the 2013 playoffs despite losing several key players to injury for extended periods, and defeated the rival Montreal Canadiens in the first round.
 Alfredsson was third in team scoring during the regular season with 10 goals and 16 assists in 47 games, and he led the Senators in scoring through the playoffs with 4 goals and 10 points in 10 games.
 At season's end, there was again speculation that Alfredsson might announce his retirement.
 On 28 June 2013, Senators general manager Bryan Murray confirmed that he had been informed by agent J. P. Barry that Alfredsson "is committed to play next year for the Senators".
-While Alfredsson negotiated a new contract with Ottawa, Boston Bruins' general manager Peter Chiarelli reached out to him in an attempt to gauge his interest in signing with Boston as the Bruins had just lost to the Presidents' Trophy-winning Chicago Blackhawks in six games in the 2013 Stanley Cup Finals.
+While Alfredsson negotiated a new contract with Ottawa, Boston Bruins' general manager Peter Chiarelli reached out to him in an attempt to gauge his interest in signing with Boston as the Bruins had just lost to the Presidents' Trophy-winning Chicago Blackhawks in six games in the 2013 Stanley Cup Final.
 Chiarelli attempted to convince Alfredsson that Boston could be a good destination for an older player looking to win a Stanley Cup prior to retirement.